 I was trying to accomplish certain things with that page and the way I formatted the information.
-In my mind I was trying to offer a great opportunity for guys serious about shooting quality materials, but also trying to keep away the dingbat with an iPhone 4S as his camera that really just want to get a girl naked.
+In my mind I was trying to offer a great opportunity for guys serious about shooting quality materials, while simultaneously trying to keep away the dingbat with an iPhone 4s as his "camera" that claims to be a "photographer" just to see a girl naked.

 It seemed like such a good plan as long as I was careful about whom I selected to participate.
 In ways I had both public and private goals for the program and I had to always keep them in mind.